Korn Ferry Order Form Terms and Conditions

 2. SCOPE AND PURPOSE

-2.1 Where Korn Ferry processes Personal Data on Client’s behalf as a data processor or equivalent under Data Protection Legislation, Korn Ferry will process Personal Data: (i) in the manner and for the purposes set out in this Exhibit and as documented in the Agreement; (ii) upon other specific reasonable documented instruction of Client; or (iii) as needed to comply with Data Protection Legislation.
-Korn Ferry certifies its understanding that it is restricted from selling, or disclosing in exchange for consideration, Personal Data to a third party.
+2.1 Where Korn Ferry processes Personal Data on Client’s behalf as a data processor or equivalent under Data Protection Legislation, Korn Ferry will process Personal Data: (a) solely on Client’s behalf, in the manner and for the purposes set out in this Exhibit and as documented in the Agreement; (b) upon other specific reasonable documented instruction of Client; or (c) as needed to comply with Data Protection Legislation.
+Korn Ferry will comply with Data Protection Legislation applicable to Korn Ferry and provide the same level of privacy protection, including of individual rights, as is required by Data Protection Legislation.
+Korn Ferry certifies its understanding that it is restricted from (i) selling, sharing (for cross-context behavioural advertising purposes, as defined under the CCPA) or disclosing in exchange for consideration, Personal Data to a third party; (ii) retaining, using, or disclosing the Personal Data outside the direct business relationship of the Parties for any purpose, including commercial purposes, other than for purposes specified in the Agreement or Data Protection Legislation; and (iii) combining Personal Data Korn Ferry receives pursuant to the Agreement with personal data that it receives from or on behalf of another person or persons, or collects from its own interaction with the Data Subject, provided that Korn Ferry may combine Personal Data as permitted under Data Protection Legislation.
 This Attachment does not apply where the Parties process Personal Data as independent data controllers, or equivalent, under Data Protection Legislation.

 2.2 The types of Personal Data that may be processed by Korn Ferry are those provided by Client through its use of the Services, including Personal Data comprising business contact information of Client employees and contact information, survey responses and assessment evaluation data of Client-nominated assessment participants, including information on race, ethnic origin, sexual orientation, disability and veteran status, if requested by Client.
 Personal Data will be processed for the purposes of communication, assessment, analysis and generating reports in the course of providing the Services.
 The duration of the processing will be until the deletion of the Personal Data in accordance with Section 9 of this Exhibit.